sowebpage/sowebpage.github.io/_posts/2025-12-17-whats-this.markdown

 pinned: true
 ---

-This website serves as my mind dump, where I post about my learnings and projects.
+Welcome to my museum of things I failed to know before approaching a greater topic.
+This website will serve as my mind dump, where I post about my learnings and projects.

 Thanks for reading.